UNEP/air-pollution-action-note/README.md

 # Air Pollution Note
 ![Poster image for the Air Pollution Action Note interactive](https://github.com/UNEP/air-pollution-action-note/blob/cae2006e24023f7e583cc8a2a2b6ac253639982f/app/public/img/poster-2.jpg)

-The Air Pollution Note is a useful data-driven dashboard displaying the different sources of air pollution, its health impact, and what actions countries are taking to live with clean air.
+The Air Pollution Note is a data-driven dashboard that displays the different sources of air pollution, the health impact of outdoor air pollution, and what actions countries are taking to live with clean air.
+It aims to serve curious citizens engaged in the topic, as well as media professionals and academics.

 #### Quick links
 * TK TK App folder: description